 How You can Improve Your Eyesight with Ayurveda

 According to Ayurveda, extensive eye care is known as "Shalakya Tantra."
-These practices are primitive and easy to follow and can, to a great extent, help prevent lifestyle-related optical disorders.
+These practices are traditional and easy to follow and can, to a great extent, help prevent lifestyle-related optical disorders.

 Read on to find out some essential Ayurvedic remedies that will keep your eyes healthy and strong throughout your life.